PrathamRohra/send-o-matic/README.md

 ### **Prerequisites**
-- You should have Python and pip manager installed on your computer
+- You should have Python and pip manager installed on your computer.
 - You should log-in at https://web.whatsapp.com prior to runninng this main.py file.
-- Make sure the column having phone numbers is renamed to **Whatsapp**.
-Name of the .csv file should be 'Whatsapp.csv'
+- You should have a .csv file wherein whatsapp numbers are stored.
+Make sure the column having phone numbers is renamed to **Whatsapp**.
+Name of the .csv file should be 'Whatsapp.csv'.
     > Note: It's case sensitive.
 - Your browser should be opened in full-screen mode.
 - The numbers in the .csv file should not be in international format.